Why Scottish Highlanders?

 Brutus

-Clementine is the older of the two cows, she has the larger set of horns and they are much more twisted than her sister.
-Cloe also is the younger of our two cows, she has a flatter set of horns and is slightly smaller in size.
+Clementine is the older sister of Cleo and the boss of everyone but Brutus.
+She has the larger set of horns and they are much more rounded than her sister.